I've had so many official titles in my life. Everything from trainee teacher to grants administrator, and from operations manager to data entry clerk.

 In 2013, I started my life as an online entrepreneur as a virtual assistant.
 At the same time, I became a co-founder of SwanWaters— an organisation I headed as its operations manager for many years.
 The team and I supported survivors of abuse, like ourselves, overcome their trauma and thrive in life.
 Through this work, and my own journey in life and business, I gained so much experience working with trauma, and the specific challenges this brings to a business.

 So, I decided I wanted to help the healers of this world do their amazing work.
-With many years of administrative and communication experience under my belt, I can be the perfect sidekick in your business.
+With many years of administrative and communication experience under my belt, and a head for project management, I can be the perfect sidekick in your business.

 This world is constantly telling us that we aren't enough: not good enough, pretty enough, successful enough, productive enough, and the list goes on.
 As a result, much of our drive to grow and develop seems rooted in our wish to convince the world to like us.
 We just want to be loved, feel that we belong, and—at the end of the day—have a sense that we’re accepted for who we are.